jwqiu/Automated-Nematode-Egg-Detection/README.md

 ## 4. Dataset

-The dataset used in this project comes from two main sources.
-First, lab-captured images provided by an industry client — the amount of this data is limited, but it reflects real-world cases.
-Second, open-source images collected from the internet — this dataset is much larger, but it may not fully represent real-world scenarios
+The dataset used in this project comes from two main sources:
+- First, lab-captured images provided by an industry client — the amount of this data is limited, but it reflects real-world cases.
+- Second, open-source images collected from the internet — this dataset is much larger, but it may not fully represent real-world scenarios

 | Stage          | Dataset Source     | Test | Validation | Training | Other |
 |----------------|---------------------|------|------------|----------|--------|